DTCT in Idar-Oberstein

 • High resolution: Enables extremely detailed 3D images that make even the smallest structures visible.

-• Low radiation exposure: Gentle examination thanks to reduced radiation dose compared to conventional CT scans.
+• Low radiation exposure: Gentler examination thanks to a reduced radiation dose compared to conventional CT scans.

-• Precise diagnoses: Improved diagnostics through accurate representation of teeth, jaws and other structures.
+• Precise diagnoses: Improved diagnostics through accurate visualization of teeth, jaws and other structures.

-• Versatile uses: Ideal for various applications such as dentistry, oral surgery and otolaryngology.
+• Versatile applications: Ideal for various applications such as dentistry, oral surgery and ENT medicine.

-• Dentistry: Diagnosis of dental diseases, such as tooth decay and root inflammation, with high precision.
+• Dentistry: High-precision diagnostics of dental diseases, such as caries and tooth root inflammation.

-• Oral and maxillofacial surgery: Support in the planning and implementation of complex surgical procedures in the jaw area.
+• Oral and maxillofacial surgery: Support in the planning and execution of complex surgical procedures in the jaw area.

-• Otolaryngology: Detailed imaging for ear infections, nose problems and tumors in the head and neck area.
+• Otorhinolaryngology (ENT medicine): Detailed imaging for ear infections, nasal problems and tumors in the head and neck area.

-• Small pets: Particularly suitable for examining small animals such as rodents and rabbits, where precision is particularly important.
+• Small pets: Especially suitable for examining small animals such as rodents and rabbits, where precision is particularly important.

 8. Challenges and considerations in implementing the DTCT